Patrick Harrington (barrister): Personal life

 In 2013 he became the president of Ebbw Vale Male Voice Choir.

 He is the author of a book about session drummer Bobby Graham, entitled The Session Man.
 Graham performed as part of The Kinks, as well as alongside Tom Jones and Dusty Springfield.

-In January 2020, Harrington was left seriously ill after crashing his BMW between junctions 24 (Coldra) and 25 (Caerleon) of the M4 motorway near Newport on the 3rd of January.
+In January 2020, Harrington was left seriously ill after crashing his BMW between junctions 24 (Coldra) and 25 (Caerleon) of the M4 motorway near Newport on 3 January.
 He was airlifted to the University Hospital of Wales, Cardiff.
 No other vehicles were involved, however Gwent Police are appealing for witnesses.

 Following the incident, Ebbw Vale Rugby Club President Mark Powell QC issued a statement of condolence.
 He praised Harrington for his "considerable role alongside the Russell family during the glory years of professional rugby".

 Farrar's Building Chambers released a statement on behalf of Susan Harrington in March 2020 reporting that Patrick was mobile and was able to speak, which the Chambers described as "positive progress".